View programs

 It is required that students have completed the ESPC with Verified to be eligible for the field placement components of this program.

-Graduates will be well-prepared to pursue further studies at the graduate level, including graduate certificates and a master’s degree.
+Graduates of the Honours Bachelor Behavioural Science program will be well-prepared to pursue further studies at the graduate level, including graduate certificates and a master’s degree.

 Recent graduates have been accepted into the following master's degree programs: